rpoe/pacgo/README.md

 - Run your first `go` program
 - Work with go modules
+- Build (compile) your first program

 ## Task 01: main.go

-We are going to start by laying the ground a skeleton of what a game program looks like.
+As in any development language tutorial, we are going to start by running a "Hello world" type of program.
+This is what it looks like in go:

 ```go
 package main